-Regional Issues Concerning the Proposed NWPs, Including Regional Conditioning: Division engineers are authorized to add regional conditions specific to the needs and/or requirements of a particular region or state.
-Regional conditions are important mechanisms to ensure that the adverse environmental effects of activities authorized by the NWPs are no more than minimal, both individually and cumulatively.
-Division engineers may also suspend or revoke specific NWPs in certain geographic areas (e.g., states or watersheds) or high-value aquatic systems where the adverse environmental effects caused by activities authorized by those NWPs may be more than minimal.
+Regional Issues Concerning the Proposed NWPs, Including Regional Conditioning: Division Engineers are authorized to add regional conditions specific to the needs and/or requirements of a particular region or state.
+Regional conditions are an important mechanism to help ensure that the adverse environmental effects of activities authorized by the NWPs are no more than minimal, both individually and cumulatively.
+Division Engineers may also suspend or revoke specific NWPs in certain geographic areas (e.g., states or watersheds) or high-value aquatic systems where the adverse environmental effects caused by activities authorized by those NWPs may be more than minimal.

-The current Missouri regional conditions are listed below with notes concerning anticipated revisions or changes to those conditions.
-The Kansas City District, as the lead district for Missouri, is seeking comments on the adoption of the proposed regional conditions, and seeking comments on the need for additional regional conditions to help ensure that the adverse environmental effects of activities authorized by the proposed NWPs are no more than minimal, individually and cumulatively.
-Unless otherwise noted, all proposed regional conditions listed on this enclosure are applicable for activities in Missouri.
-Comments on regional issues relating to the proposed NWPs and proposed regional conditions should be sent to Mr. James Reenan at the U.S. Army Corps of Engineers, Missouri State Regulatory Office, 515 East High Street, Suite 202, Jefferson City, Missouri, 65101, by telephone at (816) 389-3832 or by email at jame.s.reenan@usace.army.mil.
-Comments relating to regional conditions are due by August 1, 2016.
-Similar public notices proposing regional conditions in other regions or States are being published concurrently by other division or district offices.
+Missouri is covered by five Corps of Engineers Districts (Kansas City, St. Louis, Little Rock, Memphis and Rock Island).
+The Kansas City District, as the lead district for Missouri, and in coordination with the other four Districts, is seeking comment on the proposed regional conditions (listed below), and is also seeking comment on the need for additional regional conditions to help ensure that the adverse environmental effects of activities authorized by the proposed NWPs are no more than minimal, individually and cumulatively.
+Comments on Missouri regional issues relating to the proposed NWPs and proposed regional conditions should be sent to the Kansas City District, Missouri StateRegulatory Office, 515 East High Street, Suite 202, Jefferson City, Missouri 65101, or by email to james.s.reenan@usace.army.mil.
+Comments relating to regional conditions are due by November 16,

+2020.
+Similar public notices proposing regional conditions in other regions or states are being published concurrently by other division or district offices.
+After the final NWPs are issued, the final regional conditions will be issued after they are approved by the Division Commander.